AmbiqAI/physiokit/docs/tutorial/quickstart.md

 ## Installation

 Currently, the package is available on PyPI as a universal wheel for Python 3.11+.
-Installing PhysioKit can be done using `Poetry` or `pip`.
+Installing PhysioKit can be done using `uv` or `pip`.

-=== "via Poetry"
+=== "via uv"

     <div class="termy">

     ```console
-    $ poetry add physiokit
+    $ uv add physiokit

     ---> 100%
     ```